EOS-uiux-Solutions/user-story/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-### JS and SCSS quality assurance
+### JS and SASS quality assurance

 Before submitting a PR/MR make sure your code is compliant with our JS rules by running: `npm run test:js` You can format it automatically by running: `npm run format`.

-To make sure your SCSS is compliant run: `npm run test:scss`
+To make sure your SASS is compliant run: `npm run test:sass`

 ### Build it to ensure it will work on production